 Sunhat and/or Baseball Cap

 I brought a sunhat for sunny days and baseball hat for rainy days.
 I hate wearing sunglasses with a baseball cap and the bigger brim worked perfect for the rainy days.
 For me, bringing the Petal hat was an easy decision since it rolls up nice and is super light.
 Now, my husband only brought a baseball cap and thought it was fine.
 He did find himself, however, putting his Buff around his neck for sunburn protection.
-If you would like an all-in-one option, a foldable hat with a neck flat would be perfect.
+If you would like an all-in-one option, a foldable hat with a neck flat is the best hat for Camino de Santiago.

 Warm Hat or Ear Warmers